fbolafsson/dnd_campaigns/houserules/weapon_special.md

 ### Cleave
 Attack targets in range up to your ability modifier.
-You don't add your ability modifier to the damage of the attacks.
+You don't add your ability modifier to the damage on the attacks.

 ### Bash
 Double your ability modifier on your attack roll.
-You don't add your ability modifier to the damage of the attack.
+You don't add your ability modifier to the damage on the attack.

 ### Hobble
-Forgo your ability modifier on the damage roll and the target must make a dexterity saving throw, on a failed save the targets movement is halved.
+Forgo your ability modifier on the damage roll, the target must make a dexterity saving throw, on a failed save the target's movement is halved.

+### Rush
+Charge forward in a straight line and attack all Enemies in the way.

-### Brace
+### Aimed strike
-If you did not move on your last turn, other creatures provoke an opportunity attack from you when they enter your reach.
+Use your bonus action to give your next attack advantage.

 ### Slash
 Forgo damage to give the target a *bleeding* condition equal to your ability